 Our time in Thailand was up.
 At least, it was for a little while.
-For the month of June, we embarked on a trip that took us back home to America.
+For the month of June, we embarked on our first trip back home to America after living abroad for more than a year.
 We knew even before our bags were packed that this visit would be bittersweet.
-We’ve fallen in love with Thailand, which may explain why we struggled with our feelings about visiting home after long-term travel in Thailand.
+We’d had really settled into Thai life, which may explain why we struggled with our feelings about visiting home after long-term travel in Thailand.

 We melted into a sea of people after stepping off the plane, Chris’s height and my hair color no longer singling us out among petite, black-haired Thais.
 We were also blasted by conversations we could understand – some mundane, some annoying, some inappropriate for public talk.
 Good grief, where’s an off switch when you need it?